Brickson/buildfile/README.md

 # Gulp build file

-A generic gulp build file.
+A generic gulp build file for use in conjunction with (SCS5)[https://github.com/SC5/sc5-styleguide].

 ## Usage
 The script knows three build stages: